 - Check with the LEA at each of their assigned schools to ensure they have all the students on their caseload assigned to them in SEDS.
-If RSPs have difficulty engaging their SEC in this process, they should contact the OSSE SEDS (EasyIEP) Call Center (202-719-6500 Monday Friday, 7:30am 6:00pm) for assistance in appropriately assigning students to their caseload and immediately notify their Program Manager via email. - Identify any students the RSP does not have the capacity to serve. - Supply this information to their Program Manager immediately to ensure the Program Manager is aware of the capacity issue at that school.
+If RSPs have difficulty engaging their SEC in this process, they should immediately notify their Program Manager via email. - Identify any students the RSP does not have the capacity to serve. - Supply this information to their Program Manager immediately to ensure the Program Manager is aware of the capacity issue at that school.